Brian-Pho/Textbook-Notes/content/posts/textbooks/fundamentals-of-computational-neuroscience/index.md

 - One example of this system in the brain is the where and what visual pathways.
 - Each pathway is an example of an expert and both pathways receive the same input.
 - The reason to use two pathways is justified by the following two problems
-  - Temporal cross-talk: training a network on a new task will interfere with a previously learned task.
+  - *Temporal cross-talk*: training a network on a new task will interfere with a previously learned task.
-  - Spatial cross-talk: training a network to create distributed representations can create conflicting representations.
+  - *Spatial cross-talk*: training a network to create distributed representations can create conflicting representations.
 - It’s thought that the balance between cooperation and independence between modules is a driving force behind the complex structures in the brain.
 - The distinction between working memory and short-term memory is fuzzy and not clear.
 They appear to be the same yet they don’t seem to be.
 - The limited capacity of working memory is puzzling since we can easily build systems that can rapidly store many thousands of items.